Conversation with Dai Ajari Ryojun Shionuma

-These extreme ascetic practices can change our thoughts and feelings, teach us to become less materialistic, and even draw us into a happier relationship with the natural world.
+These extreme ascetic practices can change our thoughts and feelings, teach us to become less materialistic and even draw us into a happier relationship with the natural world.

-In this world we sometimes meet individuals who provoke negative thoughts in us.
+In this world, we sometimes meet individuals who provoke negative thoughts in us.

 We tend also to be satisfied only with material things.
 But I believe that this practice helps us to change both areas.

 When you are walking alone on the mountain, you will notice that your thoughts and feelings have become more positive.
-You may start to make some happy small discoveries, as I did – a growing affection for all living beings, for the trees, flowers, and animals you encounter on the mountain.
+You may start to make some happy small discoveries, as I did – growing affection for all living beings, for the trees, flowers, and animals you encounter on the mountain.

 What kind of change in thought and behavior can be created through the practice?

-There are four areas of understanding: we live, we grow older, we suffer illness, and then we die.
+There are four areas of understanding: we live, we grow older, we suffer an illness, and then we die.
 In addition, we can’t always get what we want.
 We meet people we dislike.
 We have to part with loved ones.
 And we can’t do much about any of these.

-But through our training, and practice, we can redirect our thoughts into a more positive direction.
+But through our training and practice, we can redirect our thoughts into a more positive direction.

 Through this practice, you have deliberately put yourself to the test, walking alone outside of human society.
 Is this one way to approach enlightenment?

 By pushing yourself to the limit, you get to see the flowers of enlightenment blooming on the cliff edge, so to speak.
-There are things that you can’t see, you can’t feel, unless you push yourself to the limit.
+There are things that you can’t see, you can’t feel unless you push yourself to the limit.

 If enlightenment is the ultimate goal of your practice, what are the smaller, incremental gains towards that goal?

-Even under extreme conditions you must walk single-mindedly every day.
+Even under extreme conditions, you must walk single-mindedly every day.
 You press forward dispassionately, feeling as if you are immersed in suffering.
 When you do that, the mind gradually becomes very clear.

 When I tried to feel enlightened during this trek, it did not work.
 But when I became able to walk in a relaxed way, without pointless effort, I could sense how small my own existence was in the context of nature.

-There were times, when I would stop to rest to eat an onigiri (a rice ball with pickles), that I shed tears of gratitude.
+There were times when I would stop to rest to eat an onigiri (a rice ball with pickles), that I shed tears of gratitude.
 I was thankful for the blessings I had received, because of which I was able to lift the onigiri to my mouth.
 It may be that truly deep joy is being able to be really grateful for the most ordinary things.

 But you have also shared with us a warning about pushing yourself too far.
 What are the physical or spiritual dangers of this practice?